 - A plate reverb is a man-made device that vibrates a sheet of metal when a sound activates the surface.

-- Plate reverbs were famous in the ’60s, and are still widely today.
+- Plate reverbs were particularly popular in the ’60s, and both analog versions and digital emulations are still widely used today.
 They’re known to work well with vocals and drums in particular.

-- One of the best digital plate reverbs out there is Universal Audio’s EMT140, their re-make of the actual EMT140 plate.
+- One of the best digital plate reverbs out there is Universal Audio’s EMT 140, their re-make of the physical EMT 140 plate.

-- A convolution reverb consist of a recorded sample, called an impulse response, of an acoustic space.
+- A convolution reverb makes use of a recorded sample, called an impulse response, of an existing acoustic environment.
 This impulse response essentially records and processes the reverberant behavior of a particular space.

-- The good news is that, anyone can create an impulse response of an acoustic space and load it up into a convolution reverb (though doing it well is more difficult).
-Audio Ease’s Altiverb does some of the best convolution reverbs of magnificent acoustic locations that are certainly worth checking out.
+- Anyone can create an impulse response of an acoustic space and load it into a convolution reverb (though doing it well is more difficult).
+Audio Ease’s Altiverb contains some of the best convolution reverbs of magnificent acoustic locations that are certainly worth checking out.

-- Early reflections: Early reflections are the first group of echoes that occur when sound waves hit an object.
-More pronounced early reflections will place your listener in a small room, while a lower early reflection level will place your listener further away in your acoustic space.
+- Early reflections: Early reflections are the first group of reflections that occur when sound waves hit an object.
+More pronounced early reflections will perceptually place your listener in a small room, while a lower early reflection level will place your listener further away in your acoustic space.

-- High frequency and low frequency attenuation: Most reverbs have the ability to use some sort of a filter to attenuate high and low frequencies.
+- High / low frequency attenuation: Most reverbs have the ability to use some sort of a filter to attenuate high and low frequencies.
 If you find that your reverb sounds too bright or too metallic, try filtering it with a low pass filter at around 4 – 8 kHz.
-Similarly, using a high pass of up to 450 Hz can help clean up your reverb and remove muddiness.
+Similarly, using a high pass of up to 450 Hz can help clean up your reverb and reduce muddiness.

-- Using too much reverb or having too long of a reverb time can often smother and blur your signal.
-For example, a percussive sound may sound less dynamic when washed in reverb.
+- Using too much reverb or having too long of a reverb time can blur your mix.
+For example, a percussive sound may sound less dynamic when drenched in reverb.
 Use reverb sparingly and wisely.
-If you find your sounds disappearing in the mix or lacking definition, try changing the reverb setting or not feeding it any reverb at all.
+If you find a sound disappearing in the mix or lacking definition, try changing the reverb setting or not feeding it any reverb at all.